Phone numbers

 Developing a dependency

-Codeine is addictive and when codeine is used repeatedly, a person can develop a dependency to the drug as well as suffer from codeine side effects.
-As they build up a tolerance from taking it regularly, more codeine is needed to prevent drug withdrawal symptoms.
-The person will physically and psychologically need the drug to be able to function, which is a one of the unfortunate long term effects of codeine.
+Codeine is addictive and when used repeatedly, a person can develop a dependence on codeine, leading to a heightened risk of long-term health problems.
+As they build up a tolerance from taking it regularly, more codeine is needed to prevent the withdrawal symptoms mentioned above.

 Risk of overdose